-cally analyzed price-inelasticity of firm-level investments to the bonus depreciation stimulus policies.
-Despite the empirical findings, modeling a micro-level investment inelastic to price change still remains as a difficult task.
 House (2014) pointed out that a conventional model with fixed cost cannot capture inelastic lumpy investments due to strong general equilibrium effect; model-implied lumpy investments are highly price-elastic.
 To overcome this limitation in the fixed cost model, Bachmann et al. (2013) introduce maintenance and replacement investments under the high fixed cost parameter.
 In their model, micro-level lumpiness does not wash away after aggregation, leading to state-dependent sensitivity of aggregate investment in general equilibrium.
-However, the model in Bachmann et al. (2013) does not fit well to the firm-level lumpy investments because the implied level of persistence in the inaction durations is substantially lower than the empirical level.
-Winberry (2018) included habit formation in the household's utility function so that aggregate TFP sensitivity of real interest rate becomes counter-cyclical.
+Winberry (2021) includes habit formation in the household's utility function so that aggregate TFP sensitivity of real interest rate becomes counter-cyclical.
 Combined with convex adjustment cost, counter-cyclically responsive real-interest rate does not dampen aggregated lumpy investments over the business cycle.

-Differently from these approaches, I introduce a convex acceleration cost in the model.
-This allows the model to capture large firms' interest-inelastic lumpy investment timings and high persistence of inaction durations across periods.
-The latter is relatively less highlighted feature in the literature despite its important role in the aggregation.
+Differently from these approaches, I introduce a convex acceleration cost in the model which captures large firms' interest-inelastic behavior.
+Also, this model captures high persistence of inaction durations across periods.
+This feature is relatively less highlighted in the literature despite its important role in the aggregation.
 Specifically, high persistence of inaction durations across periods contributes to the persistent synchronization of firm-level lumpy investments in the post shock periods.
 This generates nonlinearity in the impulse response of the aggregate investment to an aggregate TFP shock that mimics echoes.
 In support of this theoretical prediction, I present evidence for the nonlinear investment dynamics from the macro-level data.
+This is closely related to Baley and Blanco (2021), which shows that two sufficient statistics can characterize aggregate investment dynamics: 1) the capital to productivity ratio's dispersion and 2) its covariance with the duration of inaction.
+Compared to this, I highlight the role of the marginal distribution of large firms' inaction duration over the business cycle, which is readily observable in the data in a timely manner due to their mandated financial disclosure.